naxty/aws-automated-quality-inspection/README.md

 aws iam attach-role-policy --role-name lambda-ex --policy-arn arn:aws:iam::aws:policy/AmazonRekognitionCustomLabelsFullAccess
 ```
-We attach this role to both lambda functions.
+In the following, we attach this role to both lambda functions.

 #### Prediction